Wonju Byun clan: Other prominent members

 The following article was written in 1963 by Eungzou Byun while serving as Executive Director at Taepyeongyang Chemical (now Amorepacific), titled “Is Mass Selling Possible?
 Focusing on Supermarkets” (published in Management of Enterprises, No. 59, pp. 31–32).
 The original can be accessed at the National Assembly Library.
 The following is a summary of its key points.
 Improving Distribution through Small Supermarkets: 1.
 Domestic distribution is weaker than Japan’s and relies heavily on counterfeit goods and scattered retail stores.
 To address this, small, cosmetics-focused supermarkets are proposed in general markets, with experience zones to enhance consumer trust.
 2. The operational strategy targets female consumers and market visitors, emphasizing regional product selection, high-quality affordable items, price stability, and strict elimination of counterfeits.
 Beauty and cooking experience zones further enhance engagement, while core products remain cosmetics and supplementary items are offered at reasonable prices.
 3. In conclusion, the small supermarket strategy serves as a pilot initiative to improve distribution and revitalize the authentic product market, contributing to consumer trust and laying the foundation for mass sales in the cosmetics industry.

-From October 1, 1971 to December 31, 1993, OB Food Industry Co., Ltd.(Business Registration Number 130–81–00708, Corporation Registration Number 124311-0000234) was established and operated.
+From October 1, 1971 to December 31, 1993, OB Food Industry Co., Ltd. (Business Registration Number 130–81–00708, Corporation Registration Number 124311-0000234) was established and operated.
 OB Food Industry Co., Ltd. was located in Cheoin-gu, Yongin-si, Gyeonggi-do, and grew into a company that produced biscuits, expanded sales nationwide, and implemented quality control based on a food safety management system.
 OB Food Inc.'s main products include OB Sand, Cocoa Flavored Sand, New Sand, Hibizo, El Dorado Saeroba, Kkokko, Cocoa Flavored Cookie, Sesame Dori, Butter Coconut Binggrae, Flower Village, New town, and Collected Candy.
-And they also provided military biscuits to the military.
-OB Food Industry Co., Ltd. is a separate company from Doosan Group OB Beer Co., Ltd. The tomb is located in Icheon National Cemetery and the address is 1085 Daejuk-ri ,260 Noseong-ro, Seolseong-myeon, Icheon City, Gyeonggi Province, South Korea.
+And they also provided biscuits to the military.
+OB Food Industry Co., Ltd. is a separate company from Doosan Group OB Beer Co., Ltd. The tomb is located in Icheon National Cemetery and the address is 1085 Daejuk-ri, 260 Noseong-ro, Seolseong-myeon, Icheon City, Gyeonggi Province, South Korea.